vulcanize/vulcanizedb/documentation/seed-node.md

-# Seed node commands
+# Seed Node

 Vulcanizedb can act as an index for Ethereum data stored on IPFS through the use of the `syncAndPublish` and `syncPublishScreenAndServe` commands.

-## Setup
+## Manual Setup

-These commands work in conjunction with a [state-diffing full Geth node](https://github.com/vulcanize/go-ethereum/tree/rpc_statediffing) and IPFS.
+These commands work in conjunction with a [state-diffing full Geth node](https://github.com/vulcanize/go-ethereum/tree/statediffing) and IPFS.

 ### IPFS